 Pricing and availability

-Still, the RTX 2080 represents yet another significant increase in price for Nvidia’s latest graphics cards.
-It wasn’t that long ago that the GTX 1080 Ti cost just as much at $699 (£669, AU$1,129).
-With this latest series of GeForce GPUs, it seems Nvidia is trying to up the prices on its graphics cards to be more premium than in years past.
+Still, the Nvidia GeForce RTX 2080 gets yet another massive increase in price over previous generations of graphics cards.
+It wasn’t that long ago when the GTX 1080 Ti cost just as much at $699 (£669, AU$1,129).
+With this latest series of Nvidia GeForce graphics cards, it seems Team Green is trying to up the cost of its graphics cards to be more premium than in prior years.

-If you’re looking for a high end graphics card that’ll cost less than $500, you’re stuck with the $499 (£549, AU$749) AMD Radeon RX Vega 64.
-However, AMD’s highest-end Vega graphics card is getting long in the tooth after a year, and there’s no signs of Team Red launching any high-end graphics cards in the near future – we’ll have to wait for AMD Navi.
+If you’re seeking a high end graphics card that’ll cost less than $500, you’re stuck with the $399 (about 320, AU$570) Radeon RX Vega 64.
+AMD’s highest-end Vega graphics card is getting long in the tooth after a year.
+It’s also worth noting that the Team Red is gearing up to unleash its AMD Navi cards, which have a couple of under $500 options.

-However, the RTX 2080 is everywhere, with plenty of stock in most online stores.
-In fact, there are so many of them out there that you can expect some deals in time for the holidays.
+However, the Nvidia GeForce RTX 2080 is everywhere, with plenty of stock in most online stores.
+In fact, there are so many of them out there that you can expect some deals.

 Specifications and features

-Spec for spec, the RTX 2080 is a step up from its predecessors in every way with more CUDA cores, faster GDDR6 video memory and even the first very 90Mhz factory overclock on Nvidia’s Founders Edition cards.
+Spec for spec, the RTX 2080 is a step up from its predecessors in every way, packing more CUDA cores, faster GDDR6 video memory and even the first very 90Mhz factory overclock on Nvidia’s Founders Edition cards.

-On top of that, the Nvidia RTX 2080 introduces a new set of 46 RT Cores and 468 Tensor Cores, which play a hand in rendering real-time ray tracing and artificial intelligence-powered computations.
+Additionally, the Nvidia GeForce RTX 2080 introduces a new set of 46 RT Cores and 468 Tensor Cores, which play a hand in rendering real-time ray tracing and artificial intelligence-powered computations.

 Both features are unique to Nvidia’s latest graphics cards, but you’ll probably notice the immediate effects RT Cores and Nvidia RTX brings as it transforms puddles, glass and other reflective surfaces into mirrors for the first time in video games.